Qualis/www-qual-is/_posts/engineering-manager-first-90-day-okr.md

 - Some **OKR** in the examples below, such as **"We Have a Budget Plan"**, are **committed OKR**, meaning they need to be completed.
 - Others, such as **"We Have a Defined Set of Cultural Norms and Values"**, may be **aspirational OKR**, aiming for deeper cultural alignment over time.
-- It’s critical to align expectations with your manager and peers to determine which **OKR** are committed and which are aspirational.
+- It's critical to align expectations with your manager and peers to determine which **OKR** are committed and which are aspirational.

 ## Example